Skip to main content

 }

 The bundle is canonicalized (sorted keys recursively) and hashed with SHA-256.
-The server stores this hash in compliance_export_logs with:
+The server stores this hash in compliance_export_logs with export metadata.
+That gives you a timestamped record of what was exported, when, and by whom, separate from the on-chain attestations themselves.

 1. Client-side preparation: